 The content listed below is non-accessible for the following reasons.

 Non-compliance with the accessibility regulations

 The following is a detailed list of the parts of our website that are not compliant with the accessibility regulations.
-We are developing a plan to improve these parts of our website and will endeavour to resolve as many of the accessibility issues listed below by September 2020.
-We will update this statement by December 2019 to reflect the detailed outcome of our planning work.
+We are applying our web accessibility plan to improve these parts of our website and will endeavour to resolve as many of the accessibility issues listed below as soon as possible.

 - Some images and multimedia dont have a text alternative, so the information in them isnt available to people using a screen reader.
 This doesnt meet WCAG 2.1 success criterion 1.1.1 (non-text content).

 - Text alternatives for images will be part of our remediation plan.
 When we publish new content well make sure our use of images meets accessibility standards.

 - Some of our content cant be presented in different ways without it losing information or structure.
 This means it does not meet WCAG 2.1 AA Success criteria 1.3 (adaptable).

 - Some headings, regions, lists, and tables are not coded appropriately.
 This doesnt meet criterion 1.3.1 (info and relationships).